Horizontal inverse mean curvature flow in the Heisenberg group: Notions of solutions

-Next we prove that if $u$ is a weak solution of (\ref{1.2}) on $\Omega$, then $E_{t}$ minimizes $J_{u}(F_{t})$ in $\Omega$.
-We will only do the weak subsolution details, and the statement for supersolutions can be proved in a similar way.
+Next we prove that if $u$ is a weak solution of (\ref{1.2}) in $\Omega$, then $E_{t}$ minimizes $J_{u}(F_{t})$ in $\Omega$.
+The details are provided only for weak subsolutions, as the case of weak supersolutions follows similarly.
+Fix $t_{0}$ and let $F$ be a set such that